gil-i/covid19-mexico/README.md

 from https://www.gob.mx/salud/documentos/datos-abiertos-152127

-Most of the variables of the data correspond to binary values so we can't use Pearson's correlation to analyze the correlation between the different variables, that's the reason we try another aproach.
+Most of the variables of the data correspond to binary values so we can't use Pearson's correlation to analyze the correlation between the different variables, that's the reason we try another approach.
 We add some useful references related to this issue.